HOLE 1

 Hole Sponsor

 This hole is a dogleg left with a large tree guarding the inside corner.
-The ideal tee shot is left to right starting slightly right of centre to set up a potential birdie.
+The ideal tee shot is right to left, starting slightly right of centre to set up a potential birdie.

 PAR 4